 Use the red menu bar at the top of each page to go to School -> Profile -> Students.
 Then use the pull-downs to select the county, district, and school.

 You will find enrollment and demographic data.
-We will load information into the remaining tables later this fall as the CDE releases additional data.
+We will load information into the remaining tables as the CDE releases additional data.